RENAISSANCE GUITAR AND UKULELE WORKS

 What I have found in my own quest has been how poorly most instrument are set up when you get them.
 Some dealers, distributors and sites are better than others and there are a couple that are really good.
 Even their work can be improved upon because they have to balance quality & time within a given price point.
-It can take 2-3 hours to do a mirror polish on a Guitar, Bass, or Ukulele.
+It can take 2-3 hours to do a "Pro Level Set Up" on a Guitar, Bass, or Ukulele.

 No one in their right mind would include that in their instruments basic setups.

 With that in mind almost any instrument can be improved on with a great setup.
 The playability, called "Action" effect's how easy the instrument is to play.
 This is mostly the string height and is adjusted by the nut, the bridge or saddle height and the truss rod adjustment if one is present.

 It does have an effect on sound to some extent, usually the intonation if adjustable, but the real benefit is in how much more enjoyable the instrument is to play.

 Now for the excessively anal retentive like myself, having the frets mirror polished looks so damn KOOL and feels amazing.